"""Detecting communities based on the Leiden Community Detection algorithm"""

 while improvement_made:

-# when moving nodes to find the greatest increase in quality,
+# Move nodes to new community with greatest increase in quality/metric

-# unrefined partition of the previous stage.
-The dict
+# Start with the unrefined partition from previous stage.

-P_refined_flat = [comm for P_ref in P_refined for comm in P_ref]
+P_refined_flat = [comm for p in P_refined for comm in p]

-# Stop when overall change in quality is close to zero.
+# Stop when overall change is close to zero.

 improvement_made = (Q_new - Q) > 0.0000001